dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 [Development of Ice Penetrating Radar Systems](#radar_systems)

+Insert earth-shattering description of my research philosophy and vision.

 <a name="water_stability"></a>
 ##The Role of Subglacial Hydrology in Ice Sheet Flow and Stability

+Insert an introduction into subglacial hydrology as a forcing and factor in ice sheet stability and retreat

 ###The Configuration and Dynamic State of Subglacial Water in Thwaites

 ![Alt text](/images/Specularity.jpg)

+Description of the Thwaites water paper.

 *THW_H20_Paper*